RACIAL JUSTICE RISING’S (RJR’s) MISSION

 Mail to: P.O.
 Box 90605, Washington DC 20090

-2. The Truth and Reparations Campaign
+2. The Grassroots Reparations Campaign

+This Campaign is a program of the Truth Telling Project.
 “Our mission is to encourage Americans to take responsibility for repairing the continued damages caused by slavery and its legacy by integrating Grassroots Reparations into their everyday lives.”

 – David Ragland, PhD., Director; Co-Director and Co-Founder, Truth Telling Project of Ferguson; firstname.lastname@example.org